top of page

 10 Hanoi street foods you shouldn't miss!

 Hanoi street food isn’t about fancy restaurants or long menus.
 It’s about timing, balance, and eating what locals eat at the right moment of the day.
 If you’re visiting the city for the first time, don’t try to eat everything.
 Eat smart.
-In this guide, we’re sharing the Hanoi street food dishes you shouldn’t miss, based on how locals actually eat — what we enjoy daily, and what we’d suggest you try if you want to understand the city through food.
-Pho Made with flat rice noodl
+In this blog, we’re sharing the Hanoi street food dishes you shouldn’t miss, based on how locals actually eat — what we enjoy daily, and what we’d suggest you try if you want to understand the city through food.
+Pho Made with flat rice noodle

 Dung (Emma)